-SEATTLE (CN) – A group of bikini baristas sued the Washington state city of Everett Monday, claiming new ordinances banning bikinis on restaurant workers and restricting how much of a woman’s breast can be exposed violate their civil rights.
+SEATTLE (CN) – A group of bikini baristas sued the Washington state city of Everett on Monday, claiming new ordinances banning bikinis on restaurant workers and restricting how much of a woman’s breast can be exposed violate their civil rights.

 The Everett City Council approved new rules in August that require employees of “quick service” restaurants to wear at least shorts and a tank top.
 A second ordinance that bans the exposure of female breasts was amended to say anyone who “permits, encourages, or causes to be committed” the wearing of a bikini that violates the law is also now a criminal under Everett law.

 The city clerk will provide diagrams to illustrate the dress code, according to the ordinance.

 According to the city, the new rules are necessary due to sexual crimes, including prostitution, occurring around the bikini barista stands.

 Seven baristas and a stand owner say in their federal complaint the ordinances violate their rights to privacy and due process.

 “The two new Everett ordinances violate the baristas’ First Amendment rights under the United States Constitution to express themselves in their choice of dress.
 The ordinances also violate the 14th Amendment right to privacy, personal autonomy, and liberty.
 The ordinances violate substantive due-process because they are not rationally related to preventing crime.
 And they are unconstitutionally vague because Everett citizens cannot tell which clothing is acceptable and which is criminal,” the plaintiffs say in the complaint.

 The baristas also claim the city violated their right to freedom of expression.